Boot-Error/dwm/README.md

 # dwm
-fork of dwm with some changes and patches
+Fork of [dwm](https://git.suckless.org/dwm/) with some personalizations and patches.
+Use [go-dwmstatus](https://github.com/Boot-Error/go-dwmstatus) for the HUD